IRHPC/irhpc.github.io/docs/compiling/04_AlphaFold.md

 ### 1.1 Installation

 There are many ways to get AlphaFold installed.
-The installation method that was used to install AlphaFold on Elja was cloning the following github (repository)[https://github.com/deepmind/alphafold.git] developed by Deepmind (creators of AlphaFold).
+The installation method that was used to install AlphaFold on Elja was cloning the following github [repository](https://github.com/deepmind/alphafold.git) developed by Deepmind (creators of AlphaFold).

 In that repository is a [**Docker**](https://Docker.com) file but [**Docker**](https://Docker.com) will not be implemented on the HPC environment due to **security issues**.
-What was then decided was to add another git repository into the system called **AlphaFold_non_docker** which can be cloned from the following github (repository)[https://github.com/kalininalab/alphafold_non_docker].
+What was then decided was to add another git repository into the system called **alphafold_non_docker** which can be cloned from the following github [repository](https://github.com/kalininalab/alphafold_non_docker).

 ---